Complete Golf Store Business Logo

 Golf simulators are often large.
 Therefore, when buying one, you must consider the width of the room to determine if it can be set up in the space you have.
 You must also keep in mind the space occupied by the sensors and the screen.

 Generally, this will be approximately 10 feet.
-However, you can do some digging around and find one that works well in a 5-foot space.
 Do remember to leave a couple of extra feet as it is required to take a shot comfortably.
-Another point to consider is that left-handed and right-handed players tend to have varying space requirements.
+Another point to consider is that left and right-handed players tend to have varying space requirements.

 All in all, 12 feet is usually considered the ideal room width by many indoor golf experts.
 The safest width is around 15 feet.
-If you hit each shot accurately, this width is perfect.
 It is also sufficient for both left and right-handed players.

 Room Depth